karnkaul/tardigrade/README.md

 ### Scene

 Pinned (non-movable, non-copiable) base class that represents a set of `Entity`s associated with their `Entity::Id`s.
 Sets the `Scene` pointer of owned entities to itself.
 Provides APIs to tick and render all of them, and a single `virtual void setup()`, called by `Director` on a scene being loaded.
+Once a scene starts ticking, the list of its entities is frozen.
+In other words, entities spawned in the midst of a scene's tick will not be ticked or rendered until the next frame.

 ### Director